Farès Chaïbi

-Farès Chaïbi (فارس شايبي; born 28 November 2002) is a professional footballer who plays as a winger or midfielder for club Eintracht Frankfurt.
+Farès Chaïbi (فارس شايبي; born 28 November 2002) is a professional footballer who plays as a winger or attacking midfielder for club Eintracht Frankfurt.
 Born in France, he plays for the Algeria national team.

 Club career

 Early career

 A native of Bron, in the suburbs of Lyon, Chaïbi came through the youth ranks of local teams SC Bron Terraillon and AS Bron.
 At 15, he joined the youth academy of FC Lyon, before joining the Toulouse in 2019, where he signed his first professional contract in February 2022.

 Toulouse

 During the following pre-season, Chaïbi was one of the standout players of the friendly games, proving to be decisive against the likes of Nîmes or the Real Sociedad, finishing this preparation with three goals and two assists.

 He made his professional debut on 7 August 2022, starting for Toulouse in their first game back in Ligue 1, a 1–1 draw against Nice.
-On 17 September, Chaibi scored his first goal for the club in a 2–1 defeat against Lille.

-Chaibi won the first trophy of his career, the Coupe de France after a 5–1 win over Nantes in the final.